 Traumatic Brain Injuries

 When an external force damages a person’s brain, it causes a traumatic brain injury (TBI).
-Each year, hundreds of thousands of people are hospitalized to receive treatment for TBIs.
-In addition to those who survived their injuries, TBI-related injuries claimed over 69,000 lives in the United States died in 2021.
+Each year in the United States, 1.7 million people sustain TBIs, and hundreds of thousands of them are hospitalized to receive treatment for these injuries.

 • Behavioral issues: TBIs can change people’s behavior.
 Some may act out or struggle with irritability and impatience.